This trip can be done through-out the year.

 Day 01.
 Arrive Paro by Flights

-Your Guide from Excursion to Himalayas will receive you and will brief you about the tour before we start the journey.
+Your pilgrimage tour in Bhutan starts with amazing mountain flights to Bhutan.
+During these flights, you will be offered with a magnificent view of Mt.
+Everest and Mt.
+Kanchenjunga.
+Our Guide will be waiting outside to receive you and will brief you about the tour before we start the journey.
 After light refreshment visit the ruins of Drukgyal Dzong, built in 1647 by the Great Shabdrung Ngawang Namgyal, father and unifier of medieval Bhutan.
 The evocative reminder of the great victories from Tibetan invasion still remembered and it was built to commemorate.

 Explore the ramparts and on a clear day experience an unforgettable view of Mt.
 Jhomolhari (7,314 m).
 On the way back, visit Kichu Lhakhang, built in 659 A.D by the Tibetan king Srongsen Gampo.
 This Monastery is one of the 108 monasteries built across the Himalayan region by the Tibetan King to subdue the Demons that lay across the Himalayan region.
 The rest of the monasteries lie in other neighboring countries.
 Dinner and over night in Hotel.